ASA Adjudication on Life Healthcare

-Regal Health did not respond to the ASA's enquiries.
+Life Healthcare did not respond to the complaint.

-The ASA was concerned by Regal Health's lack of response and apparent disregard for the Code, which was a breach of CAP Code (Edition 12) rule 1.7 (Unreasonable delay).
-We reminded them of their responsibility to respond promptly to our enquiries and told them to do so in future.
+The ASA was concerned by Life Healthcare's lack of response and apparent disregard for the Code which was a breach of CAP Code (Edition 12) rule 1.3 (Unreasonable delay).
+We reminded them of their obligation to respond promptly to our enquiries and told them to do so in future.

 The CAP Code stated that marketers must not make persistent and unwanted marketing communications and that they must do everything reasonable to ensure that marketing communications were not sent to those who had asked not to receive them.
 We understood that the complainant had received ads from the advertiser on a regular basis and had contacted them on a number of occasions to request that they be stopped, but had not been successful.
 The advertiser had also not responded to our request to suppress the complainant's data.

 We therefore concluded that Life Healthcare had made persistent and unwanted marketing communications and were in breach of the Code.

 On this point the advertiser breached CAP Code (Edition 12) rules 10.4 and 10.5 (Database practice).

 We noted that the complainant had not requested the mailing and that it began by suggesting that the recipient's penis size might be "a disappointment", that they might feel "inadequate" and that their partner might be "turned off" by them, before going on to make repeated references to how their penis size and sexual performance could be improved with the advertised product.
 We considered that the personal nature of the suggestions about the recipient, particularly when coupled with the more general graphic and sexually explicit sexual references, were likely to cause serious offence and concluded that the ad breached the Code.

 On this point the ad breached CAP Code (Edition 12) rule 4.1 (Harm and offence).

 The ad must not appear again in its current form.